Wednesday, March 12, 2025

 And I got naked in the summer sun atop of New England.

-Now on the trolley to Park Street.
+Now back from Hull on the trolley to Park Street.
+Sit on the platform waiting for the Harvard Square train.
 The bell old as the 19th Century.
-My namesake grandfather from the Aran Isles A trolley man conducting out of Forest Hills.
+My namesake grandfather from the Aran Isles a trolley conductor out of Forest Hills.
 All of it.
 All of us.
 Now always.
 Park Street.

 No comments: